Admissions and Records

 Up to eight semesters of honors courses taken in the last three years of high school, including up to two approved courses taken in the tenth grade can be accepted.
 Each unit of A in an honors course will receive a total of 5 points; B, 4 points; and C, 3 points.

-A CSU Eligibility Index (EI) can be calculated by multiplying a grade point average by 800 and adding your total score on the mathematics and critical reading scores of the SAT.
+A CSU Eligibility Index can be calculated by multiplying your grade point average by 800 and adding your total score on the mathematics and critical reading scores of the SAT.
 For students who took the ACT, multiply the grade point average by 200 and add ten times the ACT composite score.
 Persons who are California high school graduates (or residents of California for tuition purposes) need a minimum index of 2900 using the SAT or 694 using the ACT.
 The Eligibility Index Table illustrates several combinations of required test scores and averages.
-The university has no current plans to include the writing scores from either of the admissions tests in the computation of the CSU Eligibility Index.
+The University has no current plans to include the writing scores from either of the admissions tests in the computation of the CSU Eligibility Index.

 An applicant with a grade point average of 3.00 or above (3.61 for nonresidents) is not required to submit test scores.
 However, all applicants for admission are urged to take the SAT or ACT and provide the scores of such tests to each CSU to which they seek admission.
 Campuses use these test results for advising and placement purposes and may require them for admission to impacted majors or programs.
 Impacted CSU campuses require SAT or ACT scores of all applicants for freshman admission.